Things To Do In Folkestone

 • Sea sports: Folkestone Sea Sports offers paddle boarding and kayak hire and lessons during the late spring and summer months.
 More info to come….

 • Other: catch a show or event at The Leas Cliff Hall, at The Quarterhouse, or at the Tower Theatre, or go to the fabulous old school style Silver Screen cinema in the town centre, where tickets are just £6 or so.
+The Boardroom (next to Sailbox) has shuffleboard and darts and is located right next to the sea and so has brilliant views.

 The Lower Leas coastal park is a gorgeous place running alongside the beach for a walk or picnic plus has a fab adventure playground for kids.
 You can access it near Mermaid beach (there are plenty of entry points).
 Walk down the zigzag path (a gorgeous, albeit steep, walk on a sunny summer’s day - it can feel like being on holiday in the Med sometimes) if you’re wanting to access the leas coastal park from the leas promenade.